Page 2

 Interior

-Restored in 1914 to debaroquify and returned the church to its 16th/17th-century appearance.
+Restored in 1914 to debaroquify and return the church to its 16th/17th-century appearance.

-The late-14th-century miraculous fresco of the Madonna della Pace (or Madonna del Baraccano) , attributed to Lippo di Dalmasio, was retouched, and a classicising fram added, in 1472 by Francesco del Cossa, commissioned by the Bentivoglio, with Giovanni I kneeling below, and is now over the high altar.
-His additions do not exactly blend in harmoniously (see right).
-This was one of Cossa's first works in Bologna following his flight from Ferrara following Duke Borso d'Este's refusal to up his wages.
+The early-14th-century miraculous fresco of the Madonna della Pace (or Madonna del Baraccano) whose history is detailed above, was retouched, with a classicising frame added, in 1472 by Francesco del Cossa, commissioned by the Bentivoglio, with Giovanni I kneeling below, and is now over the high altar.
+It was detached from the city wall in 1969 by Ottorino Nonfarmale.
+The bottom layer is a sinopia showing St Nicholas of Tolentino gesturing towards a donor whose praying hands only remain.
+Cossa's additions do not exactly blend in harmoniously (see right).
+This was one of his first works in Bologna following his flight from Ferrara following Duke Borso d'Este's refusal to up his wages for his work on the Palazzo Schifanoia.

 In the Orsi chapel is a Holy Family by Lavinia Fontana and in the Hercolani chapel is The Disputation of Saint Catherine of 1551 by her father Prospero.
 This latter scene, not often depicted on altarpieces, precedes the famous ordeal on the wheel and shows the saint arguing with fifty pagan philosophers.
 She converts them and they all get thrown into a fire, only to miraculously survive.